MessageHandler/MessageHandler.Quickstarts.Projection/README.md

 Use this pattern to turn an event stream into state that can be interpretted by users.

+## Scenario

+The scenario for this quickstart populates PurchaseOrder objects from events in the OrderBooking stream (the events emitted by the aggregate root quickstart).

+There are 2 options here:
+- The 'prerestored' option reads the objects restored at startup.
+- The 'onthefly' option projects them during the request.

 ## What you need to get started

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) should be installed